ankaAR/bestiario5e/_creatures/aboleth.md

 ***Anfibio.*** El abolez puede respirar aire y agua.

-***Mucous Cloud.*** While underwater, the aboleth is surrounded by transformative mucus.
+***Mucous Cloud.*** Mientras está bajo el agua,the aboleth is surrounded by transformative mucus.
 A creature that touches the aboleth or that hits it with a melee attack while within 5 ft. of it must make a DC 14 Constitution saving throw.
 On a failure, the creature is diseased for 1d4 hours.
 The diseased creature can breathe only underwater.

 ***Probing Telepathy.*** If a creature communicates telepathically with the aboleth, the aboleth learns the creature's greatest desires if the aboleth can see the creature.

-### Acciones
+### Actions

 ***Multiataque.*** El abolez makes three tentacle attacks.